cywusky/TestDag/README.md

 6. Launch [Airflow UI](https://fst-apc-airflow.agro.services/admin/).
 7. Find your DAG.
 Turn ON the DAG, and Trigger the DAG.
 8. Verify the result from Airflow UI.
-9. Verify the result from ECR, ECS, the logs from CloudWatch through AWS console..
+9. Verify the result from ECR, ECS, the logs from CloudWatch through AWS console.